Enfield-Li/SpringBoot_Microservice_MVP/README.md

         SPRING_PROFILES_ACTIVE: docker
 ```

-- Method two: By using [compose environment](https://docs.docker.com/compose/compose-file/#environment) in an attempt to override the values in `application.properties` from dev environment. eg with different syntax:
+- Method two: Dev utilize `.env` file to load required variable, and then the Docker environment uses [compose environment](https://docs.docker.com/compose/compose-file/#environment) in an attempt to override the values in `application.properties` from dev environment. eg with different syntax:

 ```
 docker-compose.yml：